bparanj/crystal/electronics/hackerbox/green-led.md

 In terms of complexity and number of components, the short circuit is simpler.
 However, the power supply + resistor circuit is generally considered the simplest "intentionally designed" circuit that performs useful functions safely and controllably.

-Both of these circuits demonstrate fundamental principles of electricity and are important for understanding electrical theory and safety, albeit in different ways.
+Both of these circuits demonstrate fundamental principles of electricity and are important for understanding electrical theory and safety, in different ways.

 There are a few other circuits that are at a similar level of simplicity as the basic power supply + resistor circuit.
 These circuits  consist of just two or three basic components.
 Here are some examples: